-Usually local goverments finance local youth programmes and projects, such as youth camps, sports events and hobby activities in schools, and support youth associations.
+Usually local governments finance local youth programmes and projects, such as youth camps, sports events and hobby activities in schools, and support youth associations.
 Open calls will be carried out or contracts will be signed with the promoters of the activities.

 Local governments often also maintain hobby schools (music, sports, art, nature, etc) and youth centres, funding the management costs of buildings and staff costs as well as the participation of youth in the activities.

 Activities pursuing wider national impact in the youth work are financed from the state budget.
-Some of these funds are allocated through county governments, e.g. grants for juvenile committees, youth information centres and open youth centres.

 Annual grants from state budget are allocated to the youth associations that involve at least 500 members and run high quality activities at least in 5 counties and youth work associations that represent larger sectoral stakeholders.